 Appeal of Dispute hearing

-The Third Party applicant or the landlord may appeal an adjudicator’s report within 21 days of the adjudicator’s report issuing to the parties.
+The Third Party applicant or the landlord may appeal an adjudicator’s report within 10 working days of the adjudicator’s report issuing to the parties.
 An appeal will be considered by a three person RTB Tribunal hearing and its proceeding are open to the public.
 Tribunal reports are published on the RTB’s website.
 The Tribunal’s report will form the basis of a Determination Order, which will subsequently be made by the Board of the RTB.